VadymMakohon/to-do-list-app/CONTRIBUTING.md

 Contributions to this project are released to the public under the project's open source license.

 ## How to Contribute
-Thank you for considering contributing to the o-do-list-app project!
+Thank you for considering contributing to the to-do-list-app project!
 Whether you're interested in submitting bug reports, suggesting new features, or improving the documentation, your contributions are highly valued.

 ### To contribute, please follow these steps: